Ash tree showing signs of Ash dieback at Lower Woods, Norfolk (credit Steve Collin/Norfolk WT)

 Ash dieback was first observed in Poland in 1992 and has since spread to 21 European countries.
 It reached Denmark in 2002 and has since affected 90-95% of Danish ash trees.

 The disease was first discovered in Britain in February 2012 when it was found in a consignment of infected trees sent from the Netherlands to a nursery in Buckinghamshire.
-Until recently, all other known cases were linked to plantations and nurseries but ash dieback has now been discovered in the natural environment.
+Cases were originally linked to plantations and nurseries but ash dieback is now present in the natural environment across the UK, and in every county of England.

-Cases have been confirmed at Norfolk Wildlife Trust’s Lower Wood nature reserve, an ancient woodland and Site of Special Scientific Interest, and also at Hullback’s Grove, one of Suffolk Wildlife Trust’s nature reserves.
+Some of the first confirmed cases were found at Norfolk Wildlife Trust’s Lower Wood nature reserve, an ancient woodland and Site of Special Scientific Interest, and also at Hullback’s Grove, one of Suffolk Wildlife Trust’s nature reserves.

 Watch short films below with Brendan Joyce (Chief Executive of Norfolk Wildlife Trust) at Lower Wood nature reserve and Will Cranstoun (Suffolk Wildlife Trust) at Hullback's Grove, part of a natural regeneration project at Arger's Fen and Spouses Vale nature reserve in Suffolk.